-Art I and Art II are the prerequisite for all advanced Art courses.
-Art I will introduce concepts, movements, media, and artists that build the basis of Fine Art.
+This course is the prerequisite for all advanced Art courses.

+This course will introduce concepts, movements, media, and artists that build the basis of Fine Art.
 During the semester, students will explore 2D and 3D art forms and apply abstract thinking skills to create original pieces of art.

-Art II fulfills the remaining 1⁄2 credit needed to take advanced art courses at MPHS.
 This course will explore a deeper approach to concept, movements, media, and influential artists that build the basis for Fine Art.
 During the semester, students will create 2D and 3D art forms, through the application of critical and abstract thinking skills that are essential to creating original, individual art works.
+This course will focus on the elements of art and principles of design.